Fellows

 Kai Tao

 2021–2024 Fellow: ICAN!
 (Illinois Contraceptive Access Now)Kai Tao is a clinician with experience in health policy, programs, and clinical operations.
-As the Principal for ICAN!
-(Illinois Contraceptive Access Now), she works to democratize access to contraceptive services by improving the quality of care and increasing coverage.

 Learn More